JohnsonClayton/DeepLearning-DNSoverHTTPS/README.md

 ```

 ### Feature Selection
 Using the `chi2` function from `sklearn`, we conducted feature analysis on the CIRA-CIC-DoHBrw-2020 dataset.
-We have sorted the p-values acquired for both layers of the dataset and presented them in tables below:
+We have sorted the p-values acquired for both layers of the dataset and presented them in tables below.
+[This](https://towardsdatascience.com/feature-selection-correlation-and-p-value-da8921bfb3cf) is a valuable article on feature correlation and p-values.

 **Table 1: p-Values for Layer 1**
 | Rank | Feature | p-value |